 The project area has historically transformed by mining activities.
 A change to the land use is not envisioned to have any notable negative effect on the proposed footprint area due to the current transformed state of the area, and due to the project area being isolated from any natural surrounding areas.
 The project area does not represent the very high plant sensitivity as per the screening report, as it has been determined to be mostly very low based on specialist site visit conducted in April 2023.
 A specialist site survey was undertaken to identify the current status of the vegetation composition on site as well as to confirm if any species of special concern occur on site.
 During the site visit the specialist found evidence of a sensitive animal species of conservation concern (Sensitive Species #15).
-Figure 17 presents an overview of the ecological constraints mapping exercise completed by the specialist.
+Figure 16 presents an overview of the ecological constraints mapping exercise completed by the specialist.
 The location of the SCC sites was identified as being of particularly high sensitivity and a preliminary 400m buffer was applied to these sites.
-Preliminary consultation with the Endangered Wildlife Trust (EWT) was undertaken and additional fieldwork is proposed in to verify if additional locations for this species exist on the site and to determine if the sites are active or inactive.
+Preliminary consultation with the Endangered Wildlife Trust (EWT) as well as additional fieldwork were undertaken that verified additional locations and land for relocation.
+The whole process is being done in consultation with the EWT.
+More information regarding this will be provided in the EIA report.

 The natural vegetation of the site is classified as Western Free State Clay Grassland (according to SANBI, 2018).
-'Grassland' is predominant over the site (Figure 16) according to the DEA's 2020 land-cover dataset, with 'mines & quarries' positioned to the east in association with an existing TSF.
+'Grassland' is predominant over the site (Figure 15) according to the DEA's 2020 land-cover dataset, with 'mines & quarries' positioned to the east in association with an existing TSF.
 The NEMA contains listed activities for clearing of indigenous vegetation and which require environmental authorisation prior to commencing with such clearing.
 The Nooitgedacht TSF will require clearance of a significant amount of indigenous vegetation.
 A specialist terrestrial ecology survey will be conducted as part of the EIA for the project.

-Figure 16: Predominant grassland over the majority of the site
+Figure 15: Predominant grassland over the majority of the site

-Figure 17: Baseline terrestrial ecological constraints.
+Figure 16: Baseline terrestrial ecological constraints.